ennovum/immutably-array/README.md

 ### `move`

-Move a value from one position in an array to another in the respective part of the input data structure.
+Move a value from one index in an array to another in the respective part of the input data structure.

 ```
 output = immutably.array.move(input, path, fromIndex, toIndex);